OVECJOE/The-Journey-From-Ignorance/chapter_2.md

 **She** wasn't surprised, or her expression and conduct didn't show she was.
 She just walked on. *Why is she so strange?*

 *"I am very sorry for tricking your brain to believing that you couldn't speak.
 I would be so happy if you found out who I am, and where I came from...I don't know about that myself, and it worries me.
 I believe that my existence here is no coincidence though.
 There is a strong connection between us, because those that originated from here cannot leave here, but you have been to **Earth**.
 I have also realized that **Megagem** is a prison for special breeds of... em... creatures, I would say.
 This place makes them forget about their past outside this world.
 You are a prisoner, so is the man that was sunbathing (though he's a villian).
 You are also a pilgrim here.
 I need your help to find an entrance to the outside universe.
 We both need each other though.
-I still have my powers because I still remember my past, but you don't know your powers because you don't think you have a past."*, she spoke soberly and sweetly &mdash;the second time I got that impression from her since our first encounter.
+I still have my powers because I still remembered my past, but you don't know your powers because you don't think you have a past."*, she spoke soberly and sweetly &mdash;the second time I got that impression from her since our first encounter.

 *"Are you saying that I am not from **Megagem**?"*